tonyjoanes/me/IDEAS.md

 tonyjoanes@outlook.com

+## Recruitement Disruptor
+My frustration with IT recruitement consultants and the recruitment industry in general inspires me to create something to disrupt the industry and take recruitment agents out of the equation thus saving employee frustration with having to deal with recruiters and the cost of engaging with them for the business that is recruiting

+Needs development but it needs to include a way of vetting the people looking for a job and testing their skillsets and checking their identities.
+Plus getting the matching between business and employee well matched (something that often eludes recruitement agents)

 ## Wearables Price Spotter
 A website that details wearable devices and the best prices available to purchase the device.